 - Don’t Get Too Close to the Wild Animals: The most attractive feature of Redwood National Park is its rich wildlife.
 However, maintaining distance from animals is essential for the safety of both human beings and animals.
 If you come across an aggressive wild animal, distance yourself, find a safe spot, and call the authorities or 9-1-1.

-- Book a Good Travel Insurance Plan: While travelling, you must be prepared for the worst.
+- Book a Good Travel Insurance Plan: While traveling, you must be prepared for the worst.
 To make sure that you do not lose money due to health or cancellation-related issues, book a

 visitors medical insurance plan or a